ThiMinhNGUYEN/Optimizing-Resource-Reallocation-for-Dynamic-Requests-in-NIoT/test/DRL_algorithm/README.txt

 Please follow these steps to run python app:

-### If Gurobi is already install in your machine, please ignore Step 1 and Step 2 ####

-Step 1: Download and Install Gurobi at https://www.gurobi.com/downloads/gurobi-software/
+Step 1: Download and Install Gurobi (ref: https://www.gurobi.com/downloads/gurobi-software/):
+      python -m pip install gurobipy==11.0.3

-- NOTE: We need a version from 11.0.3
+- NOTE: Our app needs a version from 11.0.3.
+With Gurobi 11, gurobipy can be used with Python 3.8, 3.9, 3.10, 3.11, and 3.12

 Step 2: Request and Install the academic license at https://portal.gurobi.com/iam/licenses/list/

-Step 3: Install python and required package with version as following:
+Step 3: Install required package with version as following:
 - pip 21.3.1
 - tensorflow 2.15.0
 - tensorboard 2.15.2